Railway safety statistics

 As the number of passengers killed in rail accidents is very low each year, it is important to keep in mind that one single accident - or even one single victim - can have a big impact when comparing countries or the annual number of passengers killed per billion passenger-kilometres.

-The Czech Republic registered the highest ratio in 2011 (0.74 passengers killed per billion passenger-kilometres) ahead of Poland (0.57): all the other reporting countries recorded a ratio under 0.50 in 2011.
-For a majority of countries, this indicator improved or remained constant between 2010 and 2011.
+Poland registered the highest ratio in 2012 (0.82 passengers killed per billion passenger-kilometres) ahead of Bulgaria (0.53): all the other reporting countries recorded a ratio under 0.50 in 2012, with the sole exception of Turkey (0.65).
+For a large majority of countries, this indicator improved or remained constant between 2011 and 2012.

 Data sources and availability